 Hopefully, the differentiation between non-flowering and flowering pollinators is helpful information.
 But the question still stands: Which flowering species exactly are the biggest allergy villains?
 Of course this all depends on the individual and where he or she lives.
 Although it’s tough to specify, there are certain ways to narrow down which type of pollen could be waging a war against your sinus health.

-Photographed above is a White Oak.
-Generally, oak are the most common trees in our area, followed by maple.
+Generally, oak trees are the most common in our area, followed by maple.
 Others include willow, walnut and maple trees.
 Each is anemophilous and either monoecious or dioecious.

 Plants that pollinate by wind are a much bigger allergy threat than insect or animal pollinated plants.
 Wind pollinated plants may be referred to as “anemophilous.”

 Dioecious and monecious plants are likely to produce more pollen than plants with perfect flowers.
 In other words, since the males are the pollinators, plants with males that function independently will end up spreading more pollen.

 - Monoecious – male and female flowers are separate but on same plant